 This can happen if the defendant proves the claimant was more than 50% at fault for their injuries.
 That is why all claimants should consider working with a premises liability attorney in Henderson.
 The reasons are even more numerous.
 We will list only the main three.

-More Reasons to Work with a Premises Liability Lawyer
+More Reasons to Work with a Personal Injury Attorney

 - To save time, money, and effort.
 Premises liability claims take investigations, formalities, and lengthy negotiations.
 Without the help of a premises liability lawyer, the claimant will need to take time off work.
 This will cost them money.
 They will need to make an effort to learn the applicable laws and procedures and follow them.
 If they work with one, the lawyer takes over all hassles and only keeps them informed of their progress.

-At Nettles & Morris, we offer something extra: a free case review.
+At Nettles Morris Law Firm, we offer something extra: a free case review.
 We give our clients the chance to find out if they have a case and how much it is worth without paying.
-They will also receive answers to their questions and advice on how to proceed, no strings attached.
+They will also receive answers to their questions and advice on how to proceed, with no strings attached.

 If you incurred injuries on someone else’s property, this is your chance to find out where you stand.
 Take advantage of it by calling our office at (702) 710-9964 or filling in the contact form!
 The FREE consultation with our premises liability attorney in Henderson will provide the information and guidance you need.